Persuading Your Spouse to Use the Mediation or Collaborative Divorce Process

 The collaborative process still has each party represented by an attorney; however, the key difference is that the attorneys are committed to obtaining a fair settlement for both of you to avoid a trial.
 Underpinning this commitment, the attorneys sign an agreement that they will not represent you in court if a settlement is not achieved.
 To assist you and the attorneys, and if your particular situation so requires, neutral unbiased financial experts and/or family support specialists trained in the collaborative process, will be retained by both of you to help navigate financial and family issues.
 The collaborative process will generally be less expensive, quicker and will result in an agreement tailored to your needs through the assistance of your collaborative team.

 In mediation, the parties negotiate with each other with the guidance of a neutral mediator.
+Divorce mediation is beneficial in a number of ways.
 Mediation is the least expensive option and is a good choice if each spouse is comfortable advocating for themselves.
 If the mediators are also lawyers, they will write the agreement and prepare and file your divorce papers.
 As with collaborative divorce, clients can hire financial experts to assist them.
 Mediation does not require the parties to go to court.

 Getting your spouse to agree to the Mediation or Collaborative divorce process